 - Brown sausage in a large skillet over medium-high heat until cooked through.
 Drain out any fat and then set aside.

 - Into the same skillet, add butter and melt over medium heat.
-Add celery and parsley and sauté for 6-8 minutes.
+Add celery and parsley and sauté for six to eight minutes.

 - Add Granny Smith apples.
 Sauté for another minute, and then pour this mixture over the bread crumbs you set aside.